gh9869827/fifo-dev-common/README.md

 - `@tool_query_source(name)`: Define a no-arg runtime data source that provides context for LLM execution planning.

 These attach structured metadata derived from docstrings—enabling parsing, validation, and schema generation for transparent agent planning and execution.

+### `fifo_dev_common.event.fifo_event`

+Defines the `FifoEvent` base class for efficient, binary-serializable events with priority support, factory deserialization, and extensible field definitions.

+- `@serializable(fields)`: Decorator to declare serializable fields via `FieldSpec`, supporting scalars, enums, and composite types.
+- `@FifoEvent.register`: Decorator to register subclasses for factory-based deserialization.
+- `to_bytes()`, `from_bytes()`: Serialize/deserialize complete event packets, including a 4-byte event ID and 4-byte priority.
+- Extensible: Supports custom (de)serialization logic per field with `from_fields`/`to_fields` callables in `FieldSpec`.

+Designed for interoperability with microcontrollers, low-level protocols, and systems needing compact, robust event encoding.

 ---